jigs1996/v7-docs/content/start/introduction.md

 AdonisJS has been in active development since 2015, with version 7 representing years of real-world usage and refinement.
 The framework is maintained by its creator full-time, with support from the core team members and an active community.

-The ecosystem includes official packages for common backend needs, all maintained by the core team with the same quality standards.
+The ecosystem includes [official packages](https://adonisjs.com/packages) for common backend needs, all maintained by the core team with the same quality standards.
 Community packages extend functionality for specific needs like payment processing, cloud storage, and third-party integrations.

 All documentation, tooling, and packages follow semantic versioning, ensuring stable upgrades and long-term maintainability.

-## Next Steps
+## Next steps

 AdonisJS documentation is organized to guide both new and experienced developers: